mxtlrr/DXB/README.md

 # DXB
-DXB dumps the BIOS ROM/RAM onto an external disk.
-If it cannot find any disks, then it will output the ROM/RAM to the screen, in hex.
+DXB is a tool to dump BIOS ROM/RAM either onto a disk or onto VGA output.

 The BIOS ROM/RAM is located at physical address `0x000F0000`, and is 64kb (65535 bytes) wide.
-DXB
-first:
-1. Checks to see if there are more than one floppy (USB emulates floppy).
+DXB prompts the user if it wants to either write or output.

-If it doesn't find any, it will just output to the screen.
+If the user selects output, it will just print out every byte from `0x000F0000` to `0x000FFFFF`, separated by a space.

-2. It setups up segmentation `ES=0x0000F000, BX=0`
-3. Reads every byte at memory address `[ES:BX]` until `BX=0xFFFF`.
+However, if the user selects to write, it'll write to sector 3 through 131 on the disk.

 ## How do you read the physical bytes?
 Segmentation in 16-bit real mode is